CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ![ls-feedback](./assets/ls-feedback.png)

-### Elements of a computer program
+### Writing computer instructions

 We've seen we can issue commands to the computer using the terminal.
+These commands are instructions that the computer knows how to interpret.
+Given the `ls` command, the computer knows this is an instruction to list the files and directories in the current directory.
 However, we can make use of different programming languages.
 A programming language is a particular set of rules for writing computer instructions.
-Given our knowledge of a computer, we can go on to ask: what is a computer program?
-A computer program is a set of instructions that a written in a specific programming language.
-A computer can read these instructions and execute them.

-A computer will store data in memory, which will be modified during the execution of the program.
+A computer will store data in memory, which will be modified during the execution of a program.
-So we could think of a computer program as defining data and operations.
+So we can think of a programming language as allowing us to describe **data** and **operations** on that data.

 :::note
 **Data** consists of information in different forms: for example, numbers and text could be different forms of data.